AlefRP/AlefRP/README.md

 # 🙋‍♂️ Hi, I'm Alef R. Pereira

 ## 🚀 About Me:
-I'm a passionate data analyst from Brazil.
-Currently working at Memory as a Data Analyst since May 2023.
+I'm a passionate Data Analyst from Brazil.
+Currently working at Memory since May 2023.
 ```python
 class Profile: